Open-Finance-Lab/RLSolver_Contest_2025/docs/registration.markdown

 ## Registration
 Team registration is done through the [form](TBD).
 Please ensure that all team members provide their full names, emails, institutions, and the team name.
 We encourage you to use your institutional email to register.

-The top winners of each task should register the [conference](TBD) and present their work in person or online at the conference.
-At least one author of each accepted paper should register the [conference](TBD).
-Winners or papers with “No Show” may be redacted.
+The top winners of each task should register the [conference](https://www.cloud-conf.net/cscloud/2025/cscloud/index.html) and present their work in person or online at the conference.
+At least one author of each accepted paper should register the [conference](https://www.cloud-conf.net/cscloud/2025/cscloud/index.html).
+Papers with “No Show” may be redacted.
 Participants will be required to agree to this requirement at the time of submission.

 ## Rules